caltechlibrary/cloud-init-examples/Shib-IdP-4.md

 ```
 JAVA_HOME="/usr/lib/jvm/java-11-openjdk-arm64"
 ```

+You should logout and back in to pickup the JAVA_HOME environment variable.

 At this point we should be ready to install the Shibboleth IdP 4 service following the Shibboleth IdP 4 documentation and installation